felipejsborges/BeTheHero/README.md

 - React.js for front-end;
 - React Native for mobile.

 We developed a **website** called **BeTheHero** where an **organization could add incidents** that need financial assistance from society and a **mobile app** where people could access and see a list with the created incidents, select one and **contact the organization**.
 The default features were made with the Rocketseat instructor.
-So I decided to practice the learned knowledge by myself and I create new features.
+So I decided to put to test the knowledge acquired and create new features.
 Let's see the entire website and mobile app features.

 ## Website features
 ### Registration and Login